Central Pennsylvania and the Hershey-Harrisburg region are a fabulous places for automotive events of all shapes and sizes!

 Location: Parking Areas surrounding the Giant Center and Hersheypark

-The 2014 AACA Eastern Division National Fall Meet in Hershey is the largest flea market and show in the world.
+The Antique Automobile Club of America Eastern Division National Fall Meet in Hershey is the largest flea market and show in the world.
 Four days of events include:

-- FLEA MARKET: Wednesday, Thursday, Friday and Saturday.
-Vendors must be 2014 members of AACA.
+- FLEA MARKET: Tuesday, Wednesday, Thursday, and some on Friday.
+Vendors must be current members of AACA.

-- CAR SHOW: Saturday only.
-AACA recognized vehicles, 1986 and older.
-AACA judged vehicles for awards recognition.
-Owners must be 2014 members of AACA.
+- CAR SHOW: Friday only.
+Antique Automobile Club of America recognized vehicles, 25 years and older.
+Antique Automobile Club of America judged vehicles for awards recognition.
+Owners must be current members of Antique Automobile Club of America.

 For additional information contact: